cornell-ece6745/ece6745-docs/docs/ece6745-tut07-asic-back-end.md

 ![](assets/fig/cadence-innovus-1.png)

-### 2.3.
+### 2.4.
 Power Routing

-The next step is to work on power routing.
+The next substep is power routing.
 Recall that each standard cell has internal M1 power and ground rails which will connect via abutment when the cells are placed into rows.
 If we were just to supply power to cells using these rails we would likely have large IR drop and the cells in the middle of the chip would effectively be operating at a much lower voltage.
 During power routing, we create a grid of power and ground wires on the top metal layers and then connect this grid down to the M1 power rails in each row.
 We also create a power ring around the entire